Skip to main content

 Custom identification methods

-If other identification methods are required you can easly implement them by accessing the database directly.
+If other identification methods are required you can easily implement them by accessing the database directly.
 The UserInfo model can be interacted with in the same way as any other model with a database in Serverpod.

 var userInfo = await UserInfo.db.findFirstRow(